sheldonhull/sheldonhull.hugo/content/blog/leverage-aws-system-manager-sessions.md

 ### Limitations

-Refresh rate is slow, and input for large blocks of text is also really slow.
-This means that putting a local function in scope by runnning `F8` against it and then wanting to run this function interactively can take a while.
+Refresh rate is slow.
+Input for large script blocks from Visual Studio Code is also really slow.
+This means that putting a local function in scope by running `F8` against it and then wanting to run this function interactively can take a while.

-The best use case I see is for adhoc administrative or investigative work, not requiring large script blocks to be run.
+The best use case I see is for adhoc administrative or investigative work.
+If larger scripts are required, then having a script setup to install module or copy from s3 would be a much more performance solution, as it wouldn't require large amounts of console text streaming.